The complete post-renovation cleaning checklist (Singapore edition)

 If you've just finished a renovation, you already know: renovation dust is a different beast.
 It's fine, gritty, and it finds its way into places you didn't even know existed — inside drawers that were closed the whole time, behind appliances that were covered, on top of curtain rails three metres up.

 A regular weekly clean isn't enough.
 The dust needs to be physically removed in a specific order, with the right equipment.
-Here's the full checklist we run on every post-reno job — feel free to use it yourself, or to check whether a hired cleaner is actually doing the work properly.
+Here's the full checklist we run on every post-renovation cleaning job — feel free to use it yourself, or to check whether a hired cleaner is actually doing the work properly.

 Before you start